For me as an introvert, it’s a huge relief to just sit with another creature in silence, with no expectation to say or do anything.

 3. No judgment

 I have to be honest and tell you that I spend a lot of time in my pajamas.
 Like, a lot.
-On days when I’m not working or don’t have anything major going on, I’m most likely in pajamas all day.
+On days when I’m not working or don’t have any important plans, I’m most likely in pajamas all day.

 That doesn’t mean I’m in bed all day.
 I’m up, reading, cleaning, cooking, or doing other life things.
 I just like to stay in the most comfortable clothes I own because, well, they’re comfortable.

-Again, even the nicest of people may find it off-putting if I showed up in my pajamas.
+Again, even the nicest of people may find it off-putting if I showed up to hang out with them in my pajamas.
 Luckily, my cats and dog don’t care one bit what I’m wearing.
 Nor do they care if my hair is styled or if I have makeup on.

 4. A constant source of comfort